Achievable logoAchievable logo

 Answer: D. seed

-Seeds are only able to develop according to what kind of seed it is.
-If you have a carrot seed, you will grow carrots.
-If you have an apple seed, you will grow an apple tree.
+Seeds can only develop according to what kind of seed they are.
+If you have a carrot seed, you’ll grow carrots.
+If you have an apple seed, you’ll grow an apple tree.
 Using the word “seed” implies that people are born with a sense of direction rather than being able to acquire it.
 This is the only word that fits the context of the sentence.

-Even if the answer seems obvious to you, still follow the technique and go step by step!
-The answer choices are often intended to confuse you and lead you into incorrect snap decisions, but if you follow the process every time, you’ll build the habit and be able to make the best choice every time.
+Even if the answer seems obvious, still use the technique and go step by step.
+The answer choices are often designed to tempt you into a quick, incorrect decision.
+If you follow the same process every time, you’ll consistently choose the option that best matches the passage.

 Key points